norayr/armdicto-hack/README.md

 We need it on ARM, on other platforms than Wintel.
 Thus now, after figuring out how the database works and fixing database bugs (yep, I found some) we can use the dictionary on any platform and almost any os.

+some info about this work in Armenian [here](http://norayr.arnet.am/weblog/2014/09/09/)

 prerequisites
 =============